Mangal Shobhajatra: UNESCO recognition

 In 2014 the Bangla Academy compiled a nomination file that was approved by the Ministry of Cultural Affairs of Bangladesh and submitted to UNESCO.
 On 30 November 2016 the Mangal Shobhajatra festival was selected as an intangible cultural heritage by the Inter-governmental Committee on Safeguarding Intangible Cultural Heritage of UNESCO at its 11th session, which was held in Addis Ababa, Ethiopia.

 Controversy

 In April 2023, Supreme Court lawyer Mahmudul Hasan sent a legal notice to the government arguing that the word mangal has connections to Hinduism as the word has Sanskrit roots.
 He also argued that the event's motifs offended Muslim religious sentiments, citing a part of the Bangladesh Penal Code that criminalize deliberate insult of the religious beliefs of the citizens.
 Following this notice, then Awami League government withdrew the mandatory Shobhajatra celebration for universities.
+In 2026, Hasan filed a writ at the High Court seeking to completely ban the procession citing the same reason.

 Outside Bangladesh

 India

 In 2017, following the footsteps of Bangladesh, the festive Mangal Shobhajatra was brought out in West Bengal.